wireapp/wire-webapp/src/script/repositories/media/BackgroundEffects/README.md

 ## Dependencies

+- Tier A uses MediaPipe multiclass segmentation: `/assets/mediapipe-models/selfie_multiclass_256x256.tflite`
-- MediaPipe Selfie Segmentation model: `/assets/mediapipe-models/selfie_segmenter_landscape.tflite`
+- Tier B/C/D use MediaPipe selfie segmentation: `/assets/mediapipe-models/selfie_segmenter_landscape.tflite`
 - MediaPipe WASM: `/min/mediapipe/wasm`

 ## Notes

 - The Canvas2D fallback honors `mode`, `debugMode`, `backgroundSource`, and `blurStrength`, but visual quality is lower than WebGL2.
 - Passthrough mode is used when no other pipeline is available or when explicitly selected.
-- The module uses MediaPipe assets from `/assets/mediapipe-models/selfie_segmenter_landscape.tflite` and `/min/mediapipe/wasm`.
+- The module uses MediaPipe assets from `/assets/mediapipe-models/selfie_multiclass_256x256.tflite`, `/assets/mediapipe-models/selfie_segmenter_landscape.tflite`, and `/min/mediapipe/wasm`.
 - All runtime controls (`setMode`, `setBlurStrength`, etc.) work with both worker and main pipelines.